 Moisture build-up is an issue.
 For this reason, remove as much air as possible from the bag.
 Using a vacuum cleaner to suck out the air and tape the bag closed will help to protect your car tires.

-Protect Tires from Harmful UV Rays
+Protect Tires From Harmful UV Rays

 Keep the tires away from the sun and UV rays!